2i2c-org/team-compass/engineering/workflow/default-workflow.md

 - Items on the board should have a **status** that signals whether they are ready to work or need more refinement before working.
 - If an item has multiple components or would otherwise take longer than a sprint to complete, create new issues as sub-tasks, and add *them* to the Sprint Board.

-### Assigning to an issue
+### Assigning to an issue (OUTDATED)

 Only assign a backlog issue to somebody if it is **actively being worked on**.
-We assume that once somebody is assigned to an issue, it is part of an active sprint.
+We assume that once somebody is assigned to an issue, it is part of an active iteration.
-Note that **all** issues on our Sprint Backlog should have somebody assigned to them.
+Note that **all** issues on our Iteration Backlog should have somebody assigned to them.

 :::{admonition} Our definition of "Work in Progress" Because issues that are actively being worked on must have somebody assigned to them, we use "the issues that have somebody assigned to them" as our definition of Work in Progress.
 :::

-### Backlog item limits
+### Backlog item limits (OUTDATED)

-Our goal is to have backlog items that roughly cover the next 3 [sprint cycles](coordination:sprints).
+Our goal is to have backlog items that roughly cover the next 3 [iteration cycles](coordination:sprints).
 We **should not have more backlog items than this amount**.

 You can estimate the number of items on the board at any one time by assuming that **each team member (at 100% FTE) can accomplish about 2 items per sprint**.